Planar Point Sets Determine Many Pairwise Crossing Segments: Introduction

 \section{Introduction}

 Let $V$ be a set of $n$ points in general position in the plane, that is, assume that no $3$ points of $V$ are collinear.
 A {\em geometric graph} is a graph $G=(V,E)$ whose vertex set is $V$ and whose edges are represented by possibly crossing straight-line segments connecting certain pairs of points in $V$.
 If every pair of points in $V$ is connected by a segment, we have $E={V\choose 2}$, and $G$ is called a {\em complete geometric graph}.
 Two edges $pq, p'q'\in E$ are said to {\em cross} if the corresponding segments share an interior point. {\em Topological graphs} are defined similarly, except that their edges can be represented by any Jordan curves that have no interior points that belong to $V$.
+In the present paper, we investigate crossing patterns of curves, mainly segments.
+The above general position assumptions will simplify the presentation, but our theorems hold without them.
+In particular, for our purposes, it is sufficient to consider topological graphs whose edges are non-selfintersecting polygonal curves.

 {\bf Crossing patterns and intersection graphs.} Finding maximum cliques or independent sets in intersection graphs of segments, rays, and other convex sets in the plane is a computationally hard problem and a classic topic in computational and combinatorial geometry \cite{AgMu, CaCa, FP11, Chaya,KrM, KrNe}.
 There are many interesting Ramsey-type problems and results about the existence of large cliques {\em or} large independent sets in intersection graphs of segments \cite{Semi, CPS, Ky, LMPT, PKK} and, more generally, of Jordan curves (``strings'') \cite{FP10,FPT11,FP12}.
 Some of these questions are intimately related to counting incidences between points and lines \cite{PachSharir, Szekely, SzT}, and to bounding the complexity of $k$-levels in arrangements of lines in $\reals^2$ \cite{Dey}.